JacobBonner/JenkinsTutorial/README.md

 5. Now back on the job's status page, because the purpose of the job has changed, hit the 'Rename' button at the bottom of the left hand side menu.
 Enter the new name `give-greeting` and hit 'Rename'.
 You should see the new name appear in the Project's home page.
 6. Now click 'Build with Parameters'.
 Select the greeting you want to give and who the greeting should be directed towards.
 Then hit 'Build'.
 7. Under the 'Build History', click on '#2', then 'Console Output'.
 You should now see the invocation and result of the command `echo "${greeting}, ${receiver}!"` with the parameters that you passed.
 8. Now go back to the Jenkins Dashboard.
-You should see the that `hello-world` has been renamed `give-greeting`.
+You should see that `hello-world` has been renamed `give-greeting`.

 #### __4.4.2 - Global Pipeline Variables__